 Theakston drafted in to give Heart a lift

-The company will spend up to £1m promoting Mr Theakston, 34, a former children's TV presenter and ex-Radio 1 DJ.
+The company will spend up to pounds 1m promoting Mr Theakston, 34, a former children's TV presenter and ex-Radio 1 DJ.
 Heart 106.2FM, which launched nearly 10 years ago and is aimed at women in their thirties, will take the fight for breakfast-time audiences to Capital Radio's 95.8FM - which installed a new morning host, Johnny Vaughan, last year.
 Heart also has Emap's Magic and SMG's Virgin Radio in its sights in the lucrative London market.

 Jono Coleman, the 46-year-old Australian who had hosted the all-important morning show on Heart for the past six years, will not have his contract renewed, Chrysalis said yesterday.
 He is to vacate the slot in the next few weeks.

 Late in 2003, Heart briefly overtook Capital 95.8's market share overall - though not at breakfast - but it has been in retreat ever since.
 Last week, Heart was beaten into third place in London by Magic, in the overall figures for the last quarter of 2004.
-For the breakfast show, Heart recorded an audience of 748,000 for the last quarter of 2004, compared with more than 1 million at Capital 95.8.
+For the breakfast show, Heart recorded an audience of 748,000 for the last quarter of 2004, compared with over 1 million at Capital 95.8.

-Steve Parkinson, the managing director of Heart 106.2, said: "We're moving the station on to mirror our thirty-something market.
+Steve Parkinson, the managing director of Heart 106.2, said: "We're moving the station on to mirror our 30-something market.
 Having a 34-year-old presenter can only be a good thing.
 Jamie is a good media all-rounder."

 iJobs Money & Business